...

 Me, a hater of runners.

-And not only I became a runner, but I also became a marathon runner.
+Not only did I become a runner, but I also became a marathon runner.

-Life is a marathon, and, even though I know it will eventually come to an end, I still don’t mind when my knees beg for an Uber or when my back hurt, as that’s the sign I’m alive.
+Life is a marathon, and even though I know it will eventually end, I still don’t mind when my knees beg for an Uber or when my back hurts, as that’s the sign I’m alive.

 Listen, I count people as I pass them.